 Speeding in a school zone will automatically result in two points added to your driving record with the Department of Motor Vehicles (DMV).
 The DMV point system in Arizona penalizes drivers for traffic offenses.
 If a driver accumulates too many points, the DMV could suspend your license.
-Accumulating eight or more points within one year will result in license suspension of up to 12 months.
+Accumulating eight or more points within one year will result in a license suspension of up to 12 months.
 The driver may also need to attend a defensive driving class.
 Points on your license can result in higher car insurance premiums – or more severe penalties if you’re a commercial driver.

 If you speed through a school zone and cause an accident resulting in bodily injury or death, you could have a serious lawsuit on your hands as well as face criminal charges.
 The police could charge you with vehicular assault or vehicular manslaughter for causing such an accident.
 You could end up with a misdemeanor or felony conviction, fines, and jail time.

 In addition, you could become the defendant in a civil lawsuit if the parents of the child you injure or kill decide to sue.
 A civil lawsuit could result in having to pay thousands of dollars in retribution to the victim or his/her surviving family members.